 The Hamptons may be on Long Island, but the stereotypical suburban sensibility that the island just off Manhattan is known for and the posh glamour of the Hamptons are oceans apart.
-On the northern end of Long Island, you'll discover this enclave of the rich and the famous, who flock to this little world apart every summer to party, dine and enjoy the pristine Atlantic coast.
+On the eastern end of Long Island, you'll discover this enclave of the rich and the famous, who flock to this little world apart every summer to party, dine and enjoy the pristine Atlantic coast.
 Of course, you don't have to hail from this exclusive set to enjoy the Hamptons.

 Take, for instance, the natural beauty: the sunsets over the undulating reed-covered marshy fields, those misty fall mornings that are always accompanied by the seasonal honking of the Canadian geese and that strong, briny smell of the Atlantic.
 And then there's the gorgeous natural light — one of the many reasons why artists and writers flocked to the East End of Long Island during the second half of the 20th century.
 Jackson Pollock, Willem de Kooning, Fairfield Porter and Frank O'Hara, among many others, made their home in the eastside villages, imported chic bohemia and opened themselves up to the unique golden sunlight, allowing it to shine into their work.
 While you may not find many artists today, the natural inspiration that drew them here still remains.